End-to-End Multibranch Pipeline Project Creation

 Check that these branches now exist by running the command

-, which should give you:development * master production
+git branch, which should give you:development * master production -

 If the asterisk (indicating the current branch) does not appear next to